-Prerequisite(s): HSC 121 - Medical Assisting Administrative 3 credits
+Prerequisite(s): HSC 121 - Medical Assisting Administrative with a C or better; Pennsylvania State Police Criminal History Record, Pennsylvania Child Abuse History Clearance

 HSC 250 - Medical Assisting Clinical II

 This course builds upon the concepts in Medical Assisting Clinical I while introducing advanced clinical skills.
 More complex and independent procedures performed by the medical assistant are presented in addition to surgical procedures, physical therapy, principles of diagnostic imaging, and emergency procedures.
 Included are safety in the laboratory, government regulations, quality assurance, and microscopic procedures and analysis.
 The student will be involved in rehabilitation, modes of therapy and medication administration.
 The student is challenged to think critically in various clinical situations.
 Assessment of health education needs for patients and family is integrated throughout this course.